BBC Symphony Orchestra: 1990s and 21st century

-In addition to Bělohlávek, other principal guest conductors of the orchestra from this period included Alexander Lazarev (1992–1995) and Jukka-Pekka Saraste (2002–2005).
+In addition to Bělohlávek and Robertson, other principal guest conductors of the orchestra from this period included Alexander Lazarev (1992–1995) and Jukka-Pekka Saraste (2002–2005).
+Robertson's tenure as principal guest conductor concluded in 2012.
 In October 2011, Sakari Oramo made his first guest conducting appearance with the BBC SO, his first guest-conducting engagement with any London orchestra.
 On the basis of this concert, in February 2012, Oramo was named the orchestra's 13th Chief Conductor, with an initial contract of 3 years, effective with the First Night of the 2013 Proms season.
 In September 2015, the BBC SO announced the extension of his contract to the 2019–2020 season.
 In May 2018, the BBCSO indicated a further extension of Oramo's contract through 2022.
 In October 2020, the BBC SO announced a further extension of Oramo's contract as chief conductor through September 2023, the scheduled conclusion of the 2023 Proms season.
 In April 2022, the BBC SO announced an additional extension of Oramo's contract as chief conductor through the close of the 2025–2026 season.
+In September 2024, the BBC SO announced a further extension of Oramo's contract as chief conductor to 2030.
+Oramo is currently the longest-serving chief conductor of the orchestra since Adrian Boult.

 In August 2012, the BBC SO announced the appointment of Semyon Bychkov to a newly created conducting post with the orchestra, the Günter Wand Conducting Chair.
 In January 2019, the BBC SO announced the appointment of Dalia Stasevska as its next principal guest conductor, the first woman ever to be named to the post and the second female conductor ever to be given a titled post with a BBC orchestra.
+In January 2025, the BBC SO announced the most recent extension of Stasevska's contract as principal guest conductor, through September 2027.